 Totally disabled means the complete inability of an individual to perform everyday duties appropriate for their occupation, employment, age, or sex.
 The inability may be due to disease, illness, injury, or pregnancy.
-The Plan reserves the right of determination of total disability based upon the report of a duly-qualified physician, or physicians, chosen by the Plan.
+The Plan reserves the right of determination of total disability based upon the report of a dulyqualified physician, or physicians, chosen by the Plan.

 This continuation of coverage terminates when the lifetime maximum benefit is paid or when the person becomes covered under any group plan with similar benefits.
+This page intentionally left blank.